Book a Tour

 Welcome to Auckland

 Built on a narrow isthmus between the Waitematā and Manukau harbours — and on top of 48 dormant volcanic cones — Auckland is a city shaped by water and fire.
-It's Polynesia's largest city, New Zealand's most cosmopolitan, and consistently ranked among the world's most liveable.
+It's Polynesia's largest city, New Zealand's most cosmopolitan, and consistently ranked among the world's most liveable urban environments.

-Beyond the Sky Tower skyline lies a city of hidden beaches, volcanic summits with panoramic views, a world-class food scene shaped by Pacific, Asian, and European cultures, and a sailing heritage that's earned it the name "City of Sails."
-With Waiheke Island's vineyards just a ferry ride away and Rangitoto's volcanic silhouette on the horizon, nature is never far from the heart of the city.
+Beyond the Sky Tower skyline lies a city of hidden beaches, volcanic summits with panoramic views, a world-class food scene shaped by Pacific, Asian, and European cultures, and a sailing heritage that has earned it the name "City of Sails."
+With Waiheke Island's vineyards just a 40-minute ferry ride away and Rangitoto's volcanic silhouette always on the horizon, nature is never far from the heart of the city.

-Our Auckland city tours reveal the stories, neighbourhoods, and viewpoints that most visitors miss — whether you're here for a half day before heading south to Rotorua, or spending several days exploring the region.
+Our Auckland city tours reveal the stories, neighbourhoods, and viewpoints that most visitors miss entirely — whether you're here for a half day before heading south to Rotorua and Waitomo, or spending several days exploring the wider region.

 Auckland Landmarks

-From harbour-front icons to volcanic summits, these are the highlights that define the city.
+From harbour-front icons to volcanic summits, these are the highlights that define the City of Sails.

 Iconic